ron4fun/SimpleBaseLib4CPP/README.md

 Conclusion
 --------------------------------------------------

-   Special thanks to [Xor-el](https://github.com/xor-el) for making this library avialable in the first place.
+   Special thanks to [Xor-el](https://github.com/xor-el) for making this library available in the first place.